 If you are replacing the battery on a late model vehicle that has an idle stop-start system, or is a hybrid, and the original battery is an AGM battery, make sure the replacement battery is also an AGM battery.
 Do NOT substitute a less expensive conventional wet cell lead-acid battery for an AGM battery.

-A more expensive "premium" battery usually comes with a longer warranty (48, 60, 72, or 84 month) and will usually outlast and outperform a cheap battery.
+A more expensive "premium" battery usually comes with a longer warranty (typically 36 months or longer).
+A premium battery should outlast and outperform a standard replacement battery.

 If your vehicle is less than 10 to 12 years old, AND your old battery still has power, don't disconnect the battery until you have attached a battery saver or backup power supply to your vehicle's electrical system.
 Disconnecting the battery on a late model vehicle will cause a loss of learned memory in various system modules.
 If voltage is not maintained to the electrical system while the battery is being replaced, some modules may require special relearn or reset procedures before they will function normally after a new battery is installed.
 See BATTERY DISCONNECT ISSUES for more info on this subject.